Marvin Camel: Professional boxing career

-Marvin Camel fought Bill Sharkey in the first cruiserweight title fight ever when the North American Boxing Federation (NABF) sanctioned a bout for its continental title on June 5, 1979.
-Camel won the match, which led to the World Boxing Council (WBC) sanctioning a cruiserweight title fight between Marvin Camel and Mate Parlov on December 8, 1979.
-Camel fought Parlov in Yugoslavia to a draw in the first ever cruiserweight world title bout.
-In the rematch, in Las Vegas, Camel beat Parlov for the vacant WBC world Cruiserweight title in 1980, losing the title in his first defense, to Carlos De León who replaced David Pearce.
-After losing in a rematch to De Leon, he became, in 1983, the IBF's first world champion, by beating Roddy McDonald who also replaced David Pearce after the BBBoC would not sanction the Cruiserweight division in the UK and thus becoming world Cruiserweight champion for the second time when he claimed that organization's title.
-He later lost the title to Lee Roy Murphy.
+Marvin Camel fought Bill Sharkey in the first cruiserweight title fight ever when the NABF sanctioned a bout for its continental title on June 5, 1979.
+Camel won the match, which led to the WBC sanctioning a cruiserweight title fight between him and Mate Parlov.
+Held in Split, Yugoslavia on December 8, 1979, the two fought to a fifteen-round draw in the first ever cruiserweight world title bout.
+In the rematch, held on March 5, 1980 in Las Vegas, Camel beat Parlov by unanimous decision after fifteen rounds for the inaugural WBC world cruiserweight title.
+Later that year, he lost the title in his first defense to Carlos De León, who had replaced David Pearce.
+After losing in a rematch to De León, he became the IBF's first world cruiserweight champion by beating Roddy MacDonald on December 13, 1983 in Halifax; MacDonald had also replaced David Pearce after the BBBoC would not sanction the cruiserweight division in the UK.
+Thus, Camel became a two-time cruiserweight world champion, the second in history after Carlos De León.
+Like the WBC title, he lost his first defense, this time against Lee Roy Murphy in 1984.

+Following his second title reign, Camel went 2–2–8 in his last 12 fights.
 He lost his final bout in June 1990 against Eddie “Young Joe Louis” Taylor in Minneapolis.
-The 10-round decision left his lifetime mark at 45-13-5.
+The ten-round decision left his lifetime mark at 45-13-5.

-Camel's pro career took him from Ronan to 13 states and seven foreign nations on three continents.
+Camel's pro career took him from Ronan to thirteen states and seven foreign nations on three continents.

 “I’ve had a good life, as far as boxing is concerned, winning two world titles, losing world titles, seeing the world,” Camel said in 2015.
 “Some things people only dream about having, I did it.
 I’ve been there.
 I’ve been to the top of the mountain.
 But I feel there’s still something out there that I’ve got to have, and I don’t know what it is.”

 He is the subject of a biography released in December 2014, titled 'Warrior in the Ring' by Brian D'Ambrosio.
 The book was nominated for a High Plains Book Award and several other awards.

 In December 2014, D'Ambrosio and Camel attended the 52nd Annual World Boxing Convention.